 - They produce helpful anti-inflammatory compounds that fight off disease-causing microbes.

-Many experts say they believe (with good science behind it) that if you change the composition of the bacteria in your gut, you’ll not only be able to create more healthy outcomes, but also you’ll prevent many devastating diseases from surfacing in the first place.
+Many experts say they believe (with good science behind it) that if you change the composition of the bacteria in the gut, you’ll be able to create healthier outcomes and deter a slew of devastating diseases.

-In this article, you’ll learn about gluten’s role in leaky gut, as well as other contributors to intestinal permeability.
-You’ll also learn some simple changes you can make to achieve optimal gut health in your own life.
+In this article, you’ll learn about gluten’s role in leaky gut and other contributors to intestinal permeability.
+You’ll also learn some simple changes you can make to achieve optimal gut health.

 What is Leaky Gut?

-Your intestinal lining covers more than 4,000 square feet of surface area and forms a tight barrier to prevent foods and other particles that move through your digestive system from getting absorbed or leaking into your bloodstream.
+Your intestinal lining covers more than 4,000 square feet of surface area.
+It forms a tight barrier to prevent foods and other particles that move through your digestive system from getting absorbed or leaking into your bloodstream.

-When there are breaks or tears in the intestinal lining of the small intestine, undigested food particles prematurely penetrate the barrier wall (mucosal lining) and make their way into your bloodstream where they can trigger inflammation and poor digestion and disease.
+When there are breaks or tears in the intestinal lining of the small intestine, undigested food particles prematurely penetrate the barrier wall (mucosal lining) and make their way into the bloodstream, where they can trigger inflammation, poor digestion, and disease.

 How Does Gluten Contribute to a Leaky Gut?